EGC2: Enhanced Graph Classification with Easy Graph Compression: Introduction

-\IEEEPARstart{O}{ur} lives are surrounded by various graph-structured data, representing the complex relationships between objects such as social networks\cite{papagelis2011sampling, liu2018we} and biological networks\cite{8472785,Gilmer2020}.
-Efficient graph mining methods will help to make full use of these graphs\cite{sutedi2018enhanced}.
-Over the past decades, deep learning\cite{lecun2015deep,liu2018ensemble,liu2020generative,8815811} has been broader applied in various fields, such as computer vision\cite{sun2019cycle, 9159912}, natural language processing\cite{9075398} and graph learning\cite{9046288}.
-Graph neural network (GNN)\cite{9046288, 10.5555/3294771.3294869,Hu*2020Strategies}, one of the dominating graph mining tools, takes graph-structured data as input and learns the hidden representation of an individual node or the whole graph.
-With wider applications, GNN has shown satisfying learning ability in different graph mining tasks, such as node classification\cite{kipf2017semi, wang2020gcn}, link prediction\cite{duan2017ensemble, fu2018link}, and graph classification\cite{10.5555/3327345.3327389, wang2016incremental}.
+{Various graph-structured datasets, representing complex relationships between objects such as social and biological networks~\cite{zhao2021community, doluca2021apal}, surround our lives.
+Efficient graph mining methods are beneficial for making full use of these graphs.
+Recently, deep learning~\cite{zhang2019hierarchical} has been broadly applied in various fields, such as computer vision~\cite{chen2020mag}, natural language processing~\cite{nguyen2022learning}, and graph learning~\cite{nguyen2022universal}.
+The graph neural network (GNN)~\cite{kipf2017semi,peng2020spatial}, a prominent graph-mining tool, uses graph-structured data as input and learns the hidden representation of individual nodes or the entire graph.
+With wide applications, GNN has demonstrated satisfactory learning abilities in different graph mining tasks, such as node classification~\cite{zou2021embedding}, link predictions ~\cite{zhang2022knowledge}, and graph classification methods ~\cite{wang2021exploring}.}